janprovaz/relentless_opossum/README.md

 ## Instructions

-- first of all, burn off any excees hair on the opossum
+- first of all, burn off any excess hair on the opossum
 - chop meat into evenly sized cubes and remove any arteries
 - onions, chop to small cubes